frederic-perez/AmE-dictionary/data/idioms.md

 __in the public eye__
 __in the same mold__ Of or in the same or similar style, fashion, or manner.
 __in the short run__ Over a relatively brief period of time; in, during, or for the immediate future.
 Usually used in contrast with the long term or the far future. _While their latest product saw lots of buyers in the short run, they failed to create enough buzz to generate long-term sales._
+__in the short/medium/long term__ During a short/medium/long period of time in the future.
 __in the sticks__ In the countryside, especially in a rustic or particularly unsophisticated area.
 __in the thick of it/(something)__ :nine::m: [:sound: in the thick of it] Very busy; in the middle of or preoccupied with something or several things. _Utah Clean Energy has been in the thick of it._ _When you are in the thick of it, that is sometimes the last thing you want to hear._
 __in the thick of things__ Very busy; in the middle of or preoccupied with something or several things. _Sorry I couldn’t make it to your birthday lunch on Wednesday—I’m afraid I’m really in the thick of things at the moment._